 Key Contributions

-• A comparative overview of the post-DSA data access landscape (APIs, portals, eligibility rules) as it pertains to election research.
+- Maps the post-DSA data access landscape as it pertains to election communication research.

-• Practical guidance for election researchers navigating the new infrastructure, plus a diagnosis of where further regulatory or platform action is needed.
+- Offers guidance for navigating the new APIs and portals, and flags where further regulatory or platform action is required.

 Methods

-A review and comparative analysis of the data access modalities (APIs, transparency portals, vetted-researcher mechanisms) that major online platforms have established in response to DSA requirements, with a focus on their utility and limitations for election communication research.
+Review and comparative analysis of the data access modalities that major online platforms have established in response to DSA requirements, with a focus on their relevance and usability for election communication research.
+The comparison spans API design, available data fields, and access/eligibility procedures across platforms.

 Findings

-• Platforms diverge substantially in how they implement DSA-mandated public data access, including in API design, data fields exposed, and access procedures.
+- Platforms differ substantially in how they implement DSA-mandated public data access, including in API design, the data fields exposed, and the procedures for obtaining access.

-• Current access regimes leave notable gaps for studying campaign communication, political advertising, and broader election-related discourse.
+- Current access regimes leave significant gaps for studying campaigns, political advertising, and election-related discourse.

 Connections